LiskHQ/lisk-contracts/documentation/airdrop.md

 - The user has currently bridged at least 0.01 ETH to the Lisk L2.
 - The user has currently delegated their voting power in the Lisk DAO, either to themselves or a delegate.
-- The user has currently staked 5 times the maximum airdrop amount for 1 month.
+- The user has currently staked 5 times the maximum airdrop amount for 1 month (Staking Tier 1).
-- The user has currently staked 5 times the maximum airdrop amount for 6 month.
+- The user has currently staked 5 times the maximum airdrop amount for 6 month (Staking Tier 2).

+## Owner and Contract Upgrades